Procedures for Making Enquiries, Appeals and complaints

 5. The assessment judgement of an assessor

-• If the initial appeal fails to resolve the issue through dialogue between the appellant and the Centre's Account Manger at the Learning Machine, there will be a charge of £25 per learner to cover the cost of further administration involved in collecting written evidence and passing this to the Governing Body.
+• If the initial appeal fails to resolve the issue through dialogue between the appellant and the Centre's Account Manager at the Learning Machine, there will be a charge of £50 per learner to cover the cost of further administration involved in collecting written evidence and passing this to the Governing Body.

-• The Governing Body will arrange for an independent person who is not an employee of The Learning machine or a member of the Board and who never has held a position related to The Learning Machine's Awarding Body operation, to review the evidence and provide a judgement.
+• The Governing Body will arrange for an independent person who is not an employee of TLM or a member of the Board and who has never held a position related to TTLM's Awarding Body operation to review the evidence and provide a judgment.
 The appellant will be informed in writing of the views of this independent person.

 • The Account Manager will respond in writing within 1 working day to acknowledge the appeal.